Slave breeding in the United States: Breeding in response to end of slave imports

 The prohibition on the importation of slaves into the United States after 1808 limited the supply of slaves in the United States.
 This came at a time when the invention of the cotton gin enabled the expansion of cultivation in the uplands of short-staple cotton, leading to clearing lands cultivating cotton through large areas of the Deep South, especially the Black Belt.
 The demand for labor in the area increased sharply and led to an expansion of the internal slave market.
-At the same time, the Upper South had an excess number of slaves because of a shift to mixed-crops agriculture, which was less labor-intensive than tobacco.
-To add to the supply of slaves, slaveholders looked at the fertility of slave women as part of their productivity, and intermittently forced the women to have large numbers of children.
+At the same time, the Upper South had an excess number of enslaved people because of a shift to mixed-crops agriculture, which was less labor-intensive than tobacco.
+To add to the supply of enslaved people, enslavers looked at the fertility of enslaved women as part of their productivity, and intermittently forced the women to have large numbers of children.
 During this time period, the terms "breeders", "breeding slaves", "child bearing women", "breeding period", and "too old to breed" became familiar.

-Slave owners often bred their slaves to produce more workers.
-The function of such breeding farms was to produce as many slaves as possible for the sale and distribution throughout the South, in order to meet its needs.
-Two of the largest breeding farms were located in Richmond, VA, and the Maryland Eastern-Shore.

-Planters in the Upper South states started selling slaves to the Deep South, generally through slave traders such as Franklin and Armfield.
+Planters in the Upper South states started selling enslaved people to the Deep South, generally through slave traders such as Franklin and Armfield.
 Louisville, Kentucky, on the Ohio River was a major slave market and port for shipping slaves downriver by the Mississippi to the South.
 New Orleans had the largest slave market in the country and became the fourth largest city in the US by 1840 and the wealthiest, mostly because of its slave trade and associated businesses.